maliput/maliput_infrastructure/README.md

 * For regular workspaces, only Ubuntu Bionic Beaver 18.04 LTS is supported as the host OS.

-* For dockerized workspaces, only NVidia powered machines are supported as host machines.
+* For dockerized workspaces, only nvidia powered machines are supported as host machines.

 ## Prerequisites